Board of Directors

-In 2006, she founded the Peekskill Chapter of the Children’s Theatre Company (CTC) a non-profit organization dedicated to building character on stage.
-CTC sees theatre as a tool to inspire both participants and audiences by producing shows that address some of the social challenges in our community in order to educate both and stimulate conversation and a call to action.
-In 2013, New Era Creative Space came into being, in response to the growing need for educational programs that were both creative and provided children the opportunity to develop leadership skills as well.
-Ridvan’s vision for NECS for the organization to become a hub for creative initiatives, community engagement and to inspire the next generation of mindful and innovative thinkers.
+In 2006, inspired by the Children’s Theatre Company (CTC) a non-profit organization based in NYC dedicated to “building character on stage,” She founded a Peekskill chapter of CTC.
+In 2013, New Era Creative Space came into being, in response to the growing need for educational programs that were both creative and provided children the opportunity to develop leadership skills.
+Ridvan’s vision for NECS to become a hub for creative initiatives, community engagement and to inspire the next generation of mindful and innovative thinkers.

-Ridvan Foxhall holds a Masters degree in occupational therapy and is a certified Positive Discipline parenting educator.
-Originally from Nigeria, she currently resides in Peekskill with her husband and two children who are a constant source of inspiration.
+Ridvan Foxhall holds a Masters degree in occupational therapy and is a certified parenting educator.
+Originally from Nigeria, she currently resides in Peekskill with her husband and two children.
 She enjoys reading, dancing, playing tennis and hiking.

 Karen Foxhall-Schneider is a Certified Management Accountant and holds a Bachelor’s degree in Accounting from SUNY New Paltz and an MBA in Finance and Information Systems from Pace University.
 She has been employed by GE Capital for more than 10 years and currently works on SEC Reporting for GE.
 Her professional experience includes accounting for Manufacturing, Sales & Distribution, Industrial and Financial Services.
 She lives in Connecticut with her husband and two children.

 Carmita Abrigo | Board Member

 Carmita Abrigo joins our board because of her passion for the arts, creativity and providing youth the opportunities to explore all of the arts.
 Carmita understands that through the arts all children and adults can visualize what they are truly capable of and that is why she is committed to organizations like NECS.